THE DIFFERENCE BETWEEN OSTRICH OIL AND EMU OIL

 This superior delivery of nutrients deep into the skin is an essential property for any skincare product, and for this reason, many Japanese skincare companies have switched from incorporating emu oil into their products to using ostrich oil instead to ensure that the nutrimental additives in their premium cosmetic products are able to most effectively penetrate into the deeper skin layers.

 We'd love to hear if you currently use either ostrich or emu oil and what differences you notice.
-Please let us know in the comments below, and visit our ostrich oils & soaps page here to learn more and buy now!
+Please let us know, and visit our ostrich oils & soaps page here to learn more and buy now!